dsaidgovsg/terraform-modules/CONTRIBUTING.md

 [Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines)
 to see some practical examples in action.

+For the generation of `INOUT.md`, which are basically files containing the value of `terraform-docs md .` for every Terraform module, you can simply run `./inout generate` at the root directory.
+Note that it requires `docker` CLI.
+These files are also checked in the CI process to ensure that the inputs and outputs in the description always tally with the Terraform configuration files.

 ## Rationale

 Enforcing the branch prefix allows every PR to be labeled automatically